relay-tools/found-relay/README.md

 #### `query` or `getQuery`

 To inject Relay data into a route, specify `query` or `getQuery` on the route.
-The value should be a Relay Modern query.
+The value should be a Relay query.
 In general, `Component` for this route will likely be a fragment container, and the query should compose the fragment or fragments from `Component`.

 By default, the available variables for the query will be the accumulated path parameters for this route and its parents.
 To customize these variables or inject additional ones from the routing state, use `prepareVariables` as described below.